FranckPachot/ybio/README.md

  Execution Time: 2.670 ms
 ```

-It can be interesting to read this post I've written when running PGIO on YDB: https://dev.to/yugabyte/slob-on-yugabytedb-1a32
+It can be interesting to read this post I've written when running PGIO on YBDB: https://dev.to/yugabyte/slob-on-yugabytedb-1a32

 # install